By Emma Needham, Partner and Head of Wills and Estate Planning.

 An Executor can be:

-- A beneficiary of the Will, provided they are over the age of 18.
+- Beneficiaries of the Will: Provided they are over the age of 18.

 The role of an Executor can be complex and time-consuming.
 Therefore, it is essential to appoint someone who is responsible, organised, and capable of handling financial matters.